strimzi/proposals/088-rebalance-progress-status.md

 Given that the progress information included in a `KafkaRebalance` resource:
 - Contains information irrelevant to user driven partition rebalances (e.g. triggeredSelfHealingTaskId, triggeredTaskReason)
 - Can be quite verbose (e.g. pendingPartitionMovement list)
-- Requires tracking a "last updated" timestamp and special logic in the rebalance operator to avoid trigger recursive operator reconciliations
+- Requires tracking a "last updated" timestamp and special logic in the rebalance operator to avoid triggering recursive operator reconciliations

 it is best if we maintain the progress information somewhere else.

-#### Including “ExecutorState” in “afterBeforeLoadConfigmap”

-Keeping the ExecutorState in its own ConfigMap as opposed to storing it in the existing “afterBeforeLoadConfigMap” (1) leaves more room for Executor state information should we decide to enable “verbosity” parameter in the future and (2) leaves more room for the broker load information in the “afterBeforeLoadConfigMap”.
-For smaller clusters, the space is not an issue but for larger production clusters with a larger number of brokers and partitions we run the risk of hitting the 1MB storage limit of the ConfigMap.
-The cost of another ConfigMap is worth avoiding the risk of hitting the limit of the other.